I will braid my sadness: A Short Story of Paola Klug

 A new week, a new challenge for the 52 Week Illustration Challenge

 This week the theme was MIRROR.
-What a better mirror in life than looking at our own parents.
+What a better mirror in life than looking at our own parents or our own children.
 I would like to share my submission of this week, inspired in my childhood, my fantastic parents and my own children.

 As part of my work for the course of Illustrating Children´s Books in London Art College, I had to do an exercise on geometric faces using different medias.
 Here is the step by step process to arrive to my final work.